 You can find more information under the following Link:

-For financial support, you can apply for a funding for 24-hour care, starting at care allowance level 3.
+Financial support is available for 24-hour care starting at care allowance level 3.
 The amount of the funding for 24-hour care depends on whether the caregiver is self-employed or employed.
-The funding is independent of the assets of the person in need of care, but their income is taken into account.
-If income exceeds 2,500 euros net per month, funding can no longer be granted.
+The funding is not affected by the assets of the person in need of care, but their income is taken into account.
+If their net income exceeds 2,500 euros per month, funding cannot be granted.
 Benefits such as care allowance, family allowance and other transfer payments are not taken into account.

-Are you a family caregiver and want to prepare yourself or the 24-hour caregiver for these tasks?
+Are you a family caregiver and want to prepare yourself or the 24-hour caregiver for how to carry out certain tasks?

-On the following page you will find multilingual information videos on how to cope with the activities of daily living together with the person being cared for:
+On the following page you will find informative videos in several languages on how to manage daily activities together with the person in need of care:

-Certain activities can be transferred from the medical or nursing staff to the 24-hour caregiver.
+Certain activities can be delegated from medical or nursing staff to the 24-hour caregiver.

-Note: The transfer of activities must be recorded in writing.
-In addition, the caregiver must keep a record of the activities ordered.
-The activities may only be carried out at home for the duration of the care and the person being cared for or their legal representative must give their consent.
+Note: The transfer of such activities must be recorded in writing.
+In addition, the caregiver must keep a record of the delegated activities.
+The activities may only be carried out at home, for the duration of the care, and the person being cared for or their legal representative must give their consent.

 You can also find a lot of information on the general conditions at: